Giana/rat-bingo/README.md

 ![Rat Shop](https://i.ibb.co/wQqZHBF/rat-Bingo-Shop.png)

 ## Version
 The game is yet to be officially "released".
-I'm stilL working out some minor quirks.
+I'm still working out some minor quirks.

 ## To Launch
 Check back soon for instructions on how to play!